Paperlike Screen Protector Review

-Before I get started with the protector, let’s get a few questions answered.
-After all, why should you trust me, of all people, to be providing you with an honest review of a screen protector?
-Well, firstly, I’ve been using my iPad Pro M1 and iPad Mini 6 for almost a year now and have been a religious fan of the iPads for as long as they’ve been released.
+After all, why should you trust me, of all people, to provide you with an honest screen protector review?
+I’ve been using my iPad for years and have been a religious fan of the iPads for as long as they’ve been released.

-So, for all intents and purposes, I’ve used a ton of screen protectors.
-From off-brand glass protectors, plastic protectors, and matte privacy protectors, I’ve had the pleasure of testing them all.
+I’ve used a ton of screen protectors.
+From off-brand glass protectors plastic protectors, and matte privacy protectors, I’ve had the pleasure of testing them all.

 What’s In The Box?